Mangaal/argocd-performance-test/readme.md

 # ArgoCD Performance Testing with Kube-Burner

-This repository contains the configuration used to test ArgoCD's performance when managing multiple  applications across multiple different namespaces on an OpenShift cluster.
+This repository contains the configuration used to test ArgoCD's performance when managing multiple  applications across multiple different namespaces.

 ## Prerequisites